I've only been charged with a misdemeanor. Won't I just go to court once, plead guilty, and get probation and a fine?

 I think the police violated my rights before or during my arrest.
 What can I do about it?

 It depends.
 Often, criminal defendants think that they will go free if the police failed to "give them their Miranda rights."
 If we can show that the police conducted an interrogation while you were in custody, and that you gave a statement without having waived your rights, the most we will likely get is an order that prohibits the prosecution from using the statements that you gave during your trial.
 While that may weaken the case against you, it will seldom get you a dismissal, since the prosecution likely has evidence against you other than your statement.

 On the other hand, if we can show that the police violated your Fourth Amendment rights -- that is, your right against unreasonable searches and seizures by the government -- you may be entitled to a dismissal.
 For example, if the police stopped your car without legal cause, or entered your home without a warrant, or decided to search your car without probable cause after you were arrested nearby, anything that they seize after their illegal conduct is generally inadmissible in court.
 It is exceptionally difficult for the prosecution to prove a drug case against you if they can't tell the jury about any drugs they found.

 You may not want to go to trial, but you don't want to go to prison either.
 And if the judge and DA are only offering you prison time, your only solution may be to go to trial, and put the question of your guilt or innocence in the hands of a jury.
 You need an attorney who you can count on to do everything your case requires, including going to trial if that's what the case requires.
-I have practiced criminal defense in the courts of Northern California for almost 25 years, so I know the system and the players.
+I have practiced criminal defense in the courts of Northern California for well over 25 years, so I know the system and the players.
 Also, I have tried over 40 criminal cases to juries, with a history of excellent results and a string of happy (and free) clients.